We're on the Move!

 Once you find enough people and begin walking you can always decide to divide a large group into smaller ones, depending on physical ability, fitness goals, availability and other factors.
 Be sure to schedule regular walk times.
 Not everyone will be able to make every walk, but keeping the routine consistent will make it easier to commit.

-- Plan social time together.
+Plan social time together.
 Meet for breakfast.
 Attend an event that promotes good health.
 Celebrate.
 Hit a milestone?
 Sticking with your routine?
-Remember to recognize the successes, no matter their size.
+Remember to recognize the successes, no matter the size.
 Make it fun!
 Motivate walkers with contests, prizes and other incentives.
 Join a well-established fund-raising walk to support a favorite charity.

 A moderate walking program is safe for most people, but there are steps you should take to prevent blisters, muscle pain and other injuries.